 Kensington Market

 79. Big on Bloor.
 Walk along this car-free stretch of Bloor between Dufferin and Landsdowne and celebrate local arts, community, and culture.
-This years’ event will take place online and onsite on July 16th, 2022.
+They are celebrating their 16th event on July 15th and 16th.

 80. Ossfest – Ossington Ave (between Queen & Dundas St W) transforms into Ossfest with all the best things: shopping, dancing, live music, patios, eating, and drinking.